 803.2 Unless specified otherwise, the requirements that apply to CEI star levels apply to CEIOs of the same star level.

-803.3 The FEI will determine, in consultation with the FEI Endurance Technical Committee, the OC and relevant National Federations, what star system requirements apply to any Event not covered under Article 803.1.
+803.3 The FEI will determine, in consultation with the FEI Endurance Technical Committee, the OC and relevant National Federations, what CEI star level requirements apply to any Event not covered under Article 803.1.

-803.4 The FEI may create special categories of events and apply specific star level requirements for Officials and eligibility to participate, regardless of distance, for emerging programmes in developing nations or regions or for purposes of research into potential changes to these Endurance Rules, including alteration of weight divisions or special categories or divisions within Events.
+803.4 The FEI may create special categories of events for emerging programmes in developing nations or regions or for the purposes of research into potential changes to these Endurance Rules.
+The FEI may apply such CEI star level requirements to those events (including for Officials and eligibility to participate) as it considers appropriate regardless of the length of the course at the event.
 In such cases, the FEI will request ongoing input from National Federations and Technical Committees.